AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 <br>

+<p>Step 5.</p>

-5. Type the command in the command box and press Enter to execute it.
+Type the command in the command box and press Enter to execute it.
    * Some example commands you can try: